gardener/garden-setup/docs/extended/gardener.md

 Some extensions come with admission controllers which can be deployed into the base cluster optionally.
 For chosen extensions, garden-setup is able to deploy the admission controller.
 To do this, it needs to be activated manually by setting `landscape.gardener.<extension_name>.admissionController` to `true`.

-Currently, this feature is only enabled for the `shoot-dns-service` extension.
+Currently, this feature can be used for the provider extensions (except vsphere) as well as the `networking-calico` and `shoot-dns-service` extensions.

 #### valueOverwrites for Extensions